-Nonqualified Deferred Compensation for Fiscal Year 2021
+Nonqualified Deferred Compensation for Fiscal Year 2022

-No NEO contributed to the Nonqualified Deferred Compensation Plan for fiscal year 2021.
+The Nonqualified Deferred Compensation Plan was frozen to new contributions starting in fiscal year 2022.
+As such, No NEO contributed to the Nonqualified Deferred Compensation Plan in fiscal year 2022.

-Name Executive Contributions (1) Company Matching Contributions (2) Aggregate Earnings (3) Aggregate Withdrawal/ Distributions (4) Dece Aggregate Balance at ember 25, 2021 (5)
+Name Executive Contributions (\$) (1) Company Matching Contributions (\$) (2) Aggregate Earnings (\$) (3) Aggregate Withdrawal/ Distributions (\$) Aggregate Balance at December 31, 2022 (\$) (4)

-Douglas J. Cahill \$ \$ \$ \$ \$
+Douglas J. Cahill

-Robert O. Kraft 6,423 57,777
+Robert O. Kraft (9,938) 47,828

-Randall J. Fagundo
+George Murphy

+Scott K. Moore

 Scott C. Ride

-Gary L. Seeds 4,593 21,066 23,544

 - (1) The amounts in this column represent the deferral of base salary and annual performance bonuses.
-These amounts are also included in the Summary Compensation Table in the Salary or Non-Equity Incentive Plan Compensation columns, as appropriate. - (2) Company match contributions ended with the 2020 Nonqualified Deferred Compensation Plan year. - (3) Earnings in the Deferred Compensation Plan were not at a level required to be included in the Summary Compensation Table. - (4) Mr. Seeds had one distribution on January 15, 2021 in the amount of \$21,066. - (5) Amounts reported in this column for each NEO include amounts previously reported in the Company's Summary Compensation Table in previous years when earned if that officer's compensation was required to be disclosed in a previous year.
+These amounts are also included in the Summary Compensation Table in the Salary or Non-Equity Incentive Plan Compensation columns, as appropriate. - (2) Company match contributions ended with the 2020 Nonqualified Deferred Compensation Plan year. - (3) Earnings in the Deferred Compensation Plan were not required to be included in the Summary Compensation Table because the earnings were neither preferential nor above-market. - (4) Amounts reported in this column for each NEO include amounts previously reported in the Company's Summary Compensation Table in previous years when earned if that officer's compensation was required to be disclosed in a previous year.
 Amounts previously reported in such years include previously earned, but deferred, salary and bonus and Company matching contributions.
 This total reflects the cumulative value of each NEO's deferrals, matching contributions, and investment experience.

-All of our executives, including each of our NEOs, are eligible to participate in the Deferred Compensation Plan.
-The Deferred Compensation Plan allows eligible employees to defer up to 25% of salary and commissions and up to 100% of bonuses.
+The Nonqualified Deferred Compensation Plan was frozen to new contributions starting in fiscal year 2022.
+The Deferred Compensation Plan allowed eligible employees to defer up to 25% of salary and commissions and up to 100% of bonuses.
 A separate account is maintained for each participant in the Deferred Compensation Plan, reflecting hypothetical contributions, earnings, expenses, and gains or losses.
 The plan is "unfunded" for tax purposes - those are notional accounts and not held in trust.
 Prior to 2021, we contributed a matching contribution of 25% on the first \$10,000 of salary and bonus deferrals.
 Participants in the Deferred Compensation Plan can choose to invest amounts deferred and the matching Company contributions in a variety of mutual fund investments, consisting of bonds, stocks, and short-term investments as well as blended funds.
 The available investment choices are the same as the primary investment choices available under the Defined Contribution Plan.
 The account balances are thus subject to investment returns and will change over time depending on market performance.
 A participant is entitled to receive his or her account balance upon termination of employment or the date or dates selected by the participant on his or her enrollment forms.
 If a participant dies or experiences a total and permanent disability before terminating employment and before commencement of payments, the entire value of the participant's account shall be paid at the time selected by the participant in his or her enrollment forms.